job-ahmad-al-bashir-barakat/NutritionsProject/readme.md

 let start the project react client please do the following command

-1 - open command propt on NutritionsProject and run the command `cd react-app` to move the command to this directory 2 - then please do `npm install` and then make the commend `npm run start` to start the server
+1 - open command propt on NutritionsProject and run the command `cd react` to move the command to this directory 2 - then please do `npm install` and then make the commend `npm run start` to start the server

 now you must have server running with port 7001